A Translation of Imam Zayn al-ʿĀbidīn’s (ʿA) Discourse on Hajj with al-Shiblī

 Tonight is the night of Shahadat of Imam Al-Kadhim (as).
 He is also known as "Babul Hawaej" (as) the Door of Hajaah (wishes).
 It is such a wonderful opportunity that we were able to spend this night on the Haram of Her Beloved Daughter Fatima Al-Massuma (sa).

 Being a Thursday night we also got the chance to hear the Dua Kumail inside the Holy Shrine in an unique and exceptional way.

 We are presenting our sincere condolences to Bibi Massuma (sa), Imam Al-Redha (as) and Imam Al-Mahdi (as).
 We pray that May Allah (swt) accept our Ziarah and give us the Tawfeeq to bring a real change within ourselves.

-By Zamin Raza and Sabera from India
+Reflections by Br.
+Zamin Raza and Sabera from India

 Immediately when you enter Iran you notice the dress code; in a world that attacks Islam for oppressing women, I feel free and dignified wearing the black chador.
 It reminds me of my status in the eyes of God.